BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

 ### Processing one FASTA sequence at a time

-Despite its simple structure, processing a FASTA using `awk` (or most other unix tools) poses one important challenge.
+Despite its simple structure, processing a FASTA using `awk` (or most other UNIX tools) poses one important challenge.
-`Awk` processes one line at a time, but ideally, we'd like to process one fasta sequence at a time.
+`Awk` processes one line at a time, but ideally, we'd like to process one FASTA sequence at a time.
 Fortunately, there are ways to handle this in `awk`.

 Consider a simple table: